yusufthetechie/CV/README.md

 ## About me

-Well versed DevOps engineer, with a strong passion and enthusiasm for technology, architecture, development and build/deploy automation.
+Well versed DevOps and cloud engineer, with a strong passion and enthusiasm for cloud, architecture, development, build/deploy automation and reliability.

 My career began as a PHP developer, doing front and back end development for a growing startup, using open source technology.
-I then transitioned into iOS app development, followed by environment management and now to DevOps, which is where I specialise in.
+I then transitioned into iOS app development, followed by environment management and now to the DevOps and cloud space, which is where I specialise in.
 I've always enjoyed introducing appropriate tooling to make the lives of developers, testers and configuration management teams easier.
 It gives me great satisfaction everytime a solution comes into fruition and is ultimately well received by team members.

-I'm looking for a unique and exciting opportunity in an area I'm passionate about, where I am able to continue growing.
+I seek unique and exciting opportunities in areas I'm passionate about, where I am able to continue growing and developing my leadership and technical skills.

 ## Skills